sonalsood/farm-folks-market/README.md

 Farm Folks Market will leverage a modern and efficient tech stack to ensure a seamless development process and a high-quality user experience.
 Below is a breakdown of the technologies that will be used, along with their purpose and any potential limitations.

 1. Frontend
-   React.js: A popular JavaScript library for building dynamic and responsive user interfaces.
+   React.js: A popular JavaScript library for building dynamic user interfaces.
 React’s component-based architecture will allow for reusable and maintainable code.

    React Router DOM: A library for handling client-side routing in React applications.
 It will enable smooth navigation between different pages, such as the vendor directory, vendor profiles, and wishlist.